 What is Auschwitz?

-Why Visit Auschwitz from Berlin?
+Why a Visit to Auschwitz from Berlin?

-How to Get from Berlin to Auschwitz?
+Door to Hell: How to Get from Berlin to Auschwitz?

 There are several transportation options available to reach Auschwitz from Berlin: